 Done-for-you automation solution

-Some times, no matter how simple it may be, you need someone else to take on your project because you just want to focus on your projects.
+Sometimes, no matter how simple it may be, you need someone else to take on your project because you just want to focus on your projects.
 As an entrepreneur or small business owner, you might be falling into the trap of becoming a jack of all trades.
-But think again; You know it is not possible to do everything - and do it all right!
+But think again; You know it is not possible to do everything – and do it all right!
 A wise business owner focuses on what he or she does best, and leaves the rest to his or her team, or simply outsources processes.

 Impactful automation workflows

 There are 7 main types of email automation workflows.
-Each of these categories can have a lot of variations, depending on the industry and business goals, but here are the basic email autorespoder sequences.
+Each of these categories can have a lot of variations, depending on the industry and business goals, but here are the basic email autoresponder sequences.